- Citizens Fire Academy

 Who can participate: A resident within the City or our Fire district, or employed in the City of Princeton.
 Participants must be age 21 or older.
 A Background Check is required.

 Enrollment into the Princeton Citizens Fire Academy is held each spring.
-The online application for our Spring class is now closed.
+The online application for our Spring class is opening soon!

 Princeton Fire Department Citizens Fire Academy Topics to be Covered